HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v4.20/storage/new-hpovstoragevolume.md

 ### -Full &lt;SwitchParameter&gt;

+{% hint style="info" %}
-NOTE: This parameter is being deprecated for the `-ProvisionType` parameter.
+This parameter is being deprecated for the `
+{% endhint %}
+-ProvisionType` parameter.
 Please update your scripts.

 Include this switch to enable Thick volume provisioning.
 Omit to specify Thin storage provisioning.
 Default: Thin